-3 PtG refers to both hydrogen and methane, PtM is used to refer to methane only which allows analyzing the evolution of the capacity mix considering both the investment and operational component.
+3 PtG refers to both hydrogen and methane, PtM is used to refer to methane only for presence/absence of the technology.
+To explore these issues, an energy model will be used, which allows analyzing the evolution of the capacity mix considering both the investment and operational component.